 - 1 tablespoon fresh orange zest

 - Wash all of your produce well.
 Cut broccoli stems from florets.
 Peel stems with a vegetable peeler.
-Scrub the carrots (don’t peel).
+Scrub the carrots or peel.
 Chop the cilantro and scallions.

-- Fit your food processor workbowl with the julienne slicing blade.
+- Fit your food processor work bowl with the large hole grating blade or julienne slicing blade.
 Though the narrowest feed tube, push broccoli stems through to slice, then do the carrots.
 Through the largest feed tube, slice the broccoli florets.
-As the workbowl fills, place the julienned veggies into a large bowl and continue slicing the cabbages.
+As the work bowl fills, place the veggies into a large bowl and continue slicing the cabbages.
 Dump all the vegetables into the bowl and toss gently to combine.
 Add the cilantro, scallions, cranberries and almonds.

-- Whisk together the dressing ingredients and season to your taste with salt and pepper.
+- Whisk together the dressing ingredients or shake in a jar.
 When dressing, start with a small amount, toss and add more if needed.
 It is easy to add more but impossible to take too much away.